urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 29. How the World Got Light
-> **Target Words**: `advertise, assign, audience, breakfast, competition, cool, gain, importance, knowledge, major, mean, prefer, president, progress, respect, rich, skill, somehow, strength, vote`
+> `advertise, assign, audience, breakfast, competition, cool, gain, importance, knowledge, major, mean, prefer, president, progress, respect, rich, skill, somehow, strength, vote`

 The president of Darkland was a pig—a very bad pig.
 He was a pig of major importance.
 He was rich, and he had a lot of strength.
 But he was mean to all the animals in Darkland.
 He kept all of the world’s light in a bag.
 He preferred to keep the world cool and dark.
 He wanted to stop the progress of the city.
 The animals couldn’t work in the dark.
 He didn’t have any respect for them.
 “Light is too good for them,” he said.
 “Only I should have light.”
 But the animals needed light.
 So they decided to hold a competition.
 They wanted to find the smartest animal in Darkland.
 That animal had to steal light from the president.
 They advertised the competition everywhere.
 All the animals came.